apad010/Euromoney.RecruitmentTest/README.md

 ---

-Note: Please submit your changes as a new pull request on *this* repo, and not on the original repo from which this is forked.
+Note: Please submit your changes as a new pull request on *this* repo.
 If you can't submit a pull request then zip up your code and email it to us, but PRs are *strongly* preferred.

 Thanks for your time, we look forward to hearing from you!